What is pulmonary coccidioidomycosis?

 - have heart or lung disease

 You can only get valley fever by directly inhaling the spores from the valley fever fungus in the soil.
 Once the fungus spores enter a person’s body, they change form and cannot be transmitted to another person.
 You cannot get valley fever from contact with another person.

 If you have acute valley fever, you most likely will get better without any complications.
 You may experience relapses during which the fungal infection returns.

-Because the illness is usually not serious, most people do not need to worry about traveling to areas where valley fever fungi are found.
-People with immune system problems—such as people who have AIDS or take immunosuppressive medications—should avoid traveling to areas where valley fever fungi grow because they are more likely to develop the disseminated form of the illness.
+Because the illness is usually not serious, most people don’t need to worry about traveling to areas where valley fever fungi are found.
+People with immune system problems — such as people who have AIDS or take immunosuppressive medications — should avoid traveling to areas where valley fever fungi grow because they’re more likely to develop the disseminated form of the illness.